 Or maybe you'll have leftover cranberry sauce post Turkey Day feasting and you can use that instead.
 And this recipe will go from easy to easiest.
 I won't be tremendously offended.

-- 1 batch Orange Bourbon Cranberry Sauce (you'll have leftovers)
+- 1 batch Favorite Cranberry Orange Sauce (you'll have leftovers)

 - 1 box Dr. Praeger's Broccoli Littles (or 1 baguette sliced into ½ inch slices)